Don Herbison-Evans (

-This caterpillar is yellow with an orange head and is covered in long white hairs.
-These include a tussock on the back of each of the first four abdominal segments.
+This Caterpillar is brown or yellow, with a pale orange head, and is covered in long hairs, including four white tussocks, one on the back of each of the first four abdominal segments.

-Specimens have been observed devouring the leaves of :
+Specimens have been observed eating the leaves of :

-The caterpillar pupates under a leaf in a voluminous loose cocoon containing the discarded larval skin and many larval hairs.
+The caterpillar pupates under a leaf or in its shelter in a voluminous loose cocoon containing the discarded larval skin and many larval hairs.

 The adult female moth is white, with a pattern of broken thin brown lines on the forewings.
 She has white hindwings.
-It has a wingspan of about 6 cms.
+Her wingspan is about 6 cms.

 Our female specimen laid about 200 eggs on the cocoon.
 They were pale yellow and shaped like a doughnut, with a diameter of about 0.5 mm.